What can student loans be used for?

 People in line at cafeteria for food

-What happens to unused student loan money?
+What happens to extra student loan money?

 Need money for college?